n4zim/taiga-docker/taiga-back/README.md

 * ``POSTGRES_DB_NAME``.
 Use to override database name.
 * ``POSTGRES_USER``.
 Use to override user specified in linked postgres container.
 * ``POSTGRES_PASSWORD``.
 Use to override password specified in linked postgres container.

+## Logging

+Note: If you want to setup remote logging, I would recommend using [papertrail](https://papertrailapp.com) After creating your account, you can find your log endpoint in [your settings](https://papertrailapp.com/account/destinations)
+Replace <REMOTE-SYSLOG-SERVER> in the above Compose file or Cloud Stack file with the URL found there.

+Of course, this can also be a self hosted syslog server.